 There are a few ways you can help make this process easier, smoother, and quicker.

 - Prepare your child – especially for young children.
 Explain the process.
 The drop-off and pick-up are a “drive through” where only the child gets out of the car.
-So, goodbyes, hugs, and kisses all happen in the car and the staff will help your children to the instructor.
+So, goodbyes, hugs, and kisses all happen in the car and the camp staff will help your children to the camp instructor.

 - Organize your child’s items so it is easy to grab as they get out of the car.

 - Be understanding and patient through the drop off and pick up process.
 Our primary job is to keep everyone safe and to do that – it sometimes takes a little longer than normal.
-Allowing us to be thorough in this process ensures peace of mind that your child is with the correct trusted adult.
+Allowing us to be thorough in this process ensures peace of mind that your camper is with the correct trusted adult.

 Basic Policies for All Summer Camps: